 “Inspiration is the operative word,” says Deborah Radman, Chair of the Colorado Women’s Hall of Fame.
 “These women are trailblazers, pioneers of opportunities for women, and all have left a positive mark on our state, nation and the world.
 They deserve to have their stories told and to be honored as shining examples of the potential of all women.”

 The Colorado Women’s Hall of Fame (CWHF) was founded in 1985.
 Every two years, the organization inducts contemporary and historical women who have significant ties to Colorado and have made a difference for women and girls through their courage and leadership.
-The 2020 induction will be hosted by Denver7's Anne Trujillo in March.
+The 2020 induction will be hosted by Denver7's Anne Trujillo in March, and tickets are now available for purchase.

 Since its founding, the CWHF has inducted 162 women from many races, backgrounds, socioeconomic levels, career paths, political philosophies, and religious beliefs for their outstanding contributions to society.